Isaac23-K/github/README.md

   - Gitsearch

 ## Author
-  -Isaac Kaptoge
+  - Isaac Kaptoge

 ## Descriptions
--The website basically works in a way that you can search you Github account and get to explore     and get to view your account in Github.
+- The website basically works in a way that you can search you Github account and get to explore     and get to view your account in Github.
 The project basically uses the github API to collect i    nformation that are required.Whe you ether the github name you will see the profile.
  ## Technologies Used
 - This project was generated with Angular CLI
 - HTML & CSS (Bootstrap)